 Packing for a trip is difficult but packing for a Working Holiday in Australia is much more challenging.
 Think about it, you’ve got to cram enough clothes, cosmetics and gadgets into your bag for at least 12 months.
 That’s not to mention the fact that you have to accommodate for the cold Australian winter, hot summer and possibly think about work clothes too.
 Therefore it’s no surprise that packing for a working holiday can be overwhelming.

 Initially, when I told my friends that I was going to live for a year out of what I could fit into a backpack, some of them thought I was crazy.
-Now months on, I can say that it’s been pretty easy and despite picking up a few items of clothing along the way, so far I’ve managed pretty well with what I came with.
+I ended up staying for three years, so I guess they were right.

 So, if you too now face the struggle of packing for a working holiday in Australia, don’t stress- I’ve got you covered.
 Here’s my ultimate Australia working holiday packing list.